ElunaLuaEngine/Eluna/README.md

 ##About

-Eluna Lua Engine &copy; is lua engine embedded to World of Warcraft emulators.
-Eluna supports MaNGOS, CMaNGOS, and TrinityCore.
+Eluna Lua Engine &copy; is a lua engine embedded to World of Warcraft emulators.
+Eluna supports MaNGOS, CMaNGOS and TrinityCore.
 We are currently working hard to make Eluna better from inside and outside.
 Follow us on [EmuDevs Twitter](https://twitter.com/EmuDevs) page to view the latest news about EmuDevs and about what is going on with Eluna Lua Engine &copy;.